fairdirect/foodrescue-app/README.md

 6. **Make Qt5 your default Qt version.** If you have installed both Qt4 and Qt5 on your system, only one of them will be the default for same-named Qt binaries that you'll need during the development process.
 Build tools are not affected by this, as they will always call Qt binaries with a `-qt=5` argument to make sure they use Qt4 tools.
 But when using Qt binaries manually, not having Qt 5 as the default version is annoying.
 On Ubuntu `sudo apt install qt5-default` will make Qt5 the default, while on other systems you might have to deal with `qtchooser` ([details](https://stackoverflow.com/a/39742962)).

-7. **Install [ZXing-C++](https://github.com/nu-book/zxing-cpp).** This has to be compiled from source because we rely on a newer version than Ubuntu 20.04 [package zxing-cpp](https://launchpad.net/ubuntu/+source/zxing-cpp) (which anyway seems only available as a proposed package there right now).
-Commit 57c4a89 from 2020-06-25 is the last version that has been tested, and also the minimum necessary version (as it provides CMake package versioning that we rely on).
+7. **Install [ZXing-C++](https://github.com/nu-book/zxing-cpp).** This has to be compiled from source because we rely on a newer version than the [Ubuntu 20.04 package zxing-cpp](https://launchpad.net/ubuntu/+source/zxing-cpp) (which anyway is only available as a proposed package so far).
+Commit 96b6a83 from 2020-10-17 is the last version that has been tested.
+(Slightly earlier versions such as 1.1.1 from 2020-09-12 may also work, but this has not yet been tested.)

     We do a system-wide installation to keep `cmake` calls simple for desktop development.
 But we also use `checkinstall` (`sudo apt install checkinstall`) to create and install a simple Ubuntu package.
 That makes it much easier to uninstall all installed ZXing files again when necessary (`sudo apt remove zxing-cpp`).